Differences between home care and residential aged care

 Home care aims to help you live independently in your own home for as long as possible.
 To achieve this, you’ll have access to support services including:

-The cost of these services will be fully covered or subsidised by the government, depending on your income.
-There are currently two government funded programs that deliver home-based support – the Commonwealth Home Support Programme (CHSP) for basic level support and the Home Care Package (HCP) for those with higher level of care needs.
-The Australian Department of Health has plans to merge these two programs into a single program called the Support at Home program, in the coming year or two.
+The government will fully cover or subsidise the cost of these services, depending on your income.
+There are currently two government-funded programs that deliver home-based support – the Commonwealth Home Support Programme (CHSP) for basic level support and the Support At Home program for those with higher level of care needs.
+The Australian Department of Health has plans to merge these two programs into a single program from July 2027.

 Find out more about how to access funding for aged care.